mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 and reducers) to your RDD and create new RDDs.

-An RDD can be created from many data sources such as Python collections, text files, CSV files, JSON, ...
+An RDD can be created from many data sources such as Python collections, text files, CSV files, log files, JSON, ...

-An RDD is more suitable to unstructured and semi-structured data (while a DataFrame is more suitable to structured and semi-structured data.
+An RDD is more suitable to unstructured and semi-structured data (while a DataFrame is more suitable to structured and semi-structured data).

 ## What are Spark Mappers?